The Secret to Lag in the Golf Swing

 This is a question many of you would kill to know the answer to, as we would all love to be in that powerful delivery position where the club is trailing ready to release at the golf ball.

-Creating “lag” isn’t as easy as just holding the wrist angle for longer in the down swing, if only it was it would make our job much easier and there would be more happier golfers out there.
+Creating lag isn’t as easy as just holding the wrist angle for longer in the down swing – if only it was, it would make our job much easier and there would be more happy golfers out there.

 We have all seen the best players in the world just before impact where the golf club looks in a really powerful position with a beautifully timed sequence to the down swing.

-We see many golfers trying to improve their lag by just trying to hold the wrist angles for as long as possible in the down swing and so often this causes the ball to push, slice or even shank now and again.
-Now this doesn’t breed confidence or improvement so what is the secret?
+We see many golfers trying to improve their lag by just trying to hold the wrist angles for as long as possible in the down swing, and so often this causes the ball to push, slice or even shank now and again.

-Remember that if you aren’t creating much “lag” it is happening for a reason.
+Remember that if you aren’t creating much lag, it’s happening for a reason.
 You must first need to fix that reason.

-The first few shots you hit may go a little left but that is a great indicator for you to work on getting that golf club trailing in that powerful position we see so often.
+The first few shots you hit may go a little left, but that is a great indicator for you to work on getting the golf club trailing in that powerful position we see so often.